-A 10 Chapter Guide On How NOT To Lose Your Mind & Money
+A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

-We are committed to honesty and integrity in everything we do and that starts and ends with how we walk you through this process of discovery.
-We are committed to learning and staying abreast of current trends and immediately passing this education on to you.
-We believe the more you know, the better-informed decision you’ll make.
+We commit honesty and integrity in everything we do – which starts and ends with how we walk you through this process of discovery.

-Even if you don’t hire us to build your website it is our hope that you’ll leave with the basic skills to navigate the world of digital marketing.
+Even if you don’t hire us to build your website, it’s our hope that you’ll leave with the basic skills to navigate the world of digital marketing.
 In the modern age of business, transparency is the only path forward.

-Just in case you don’t know who we are, we build websites and design marketing strategies for businesses all over the world.
-We are proudly located in Chilliwack, B.C.
+As for who we are, we build websites and design marketing strategies for businesses all over the world.
+We’re proudly located in Chilliwack, B.C.
 Canada, with deep and abiding roots in the local business community.